angelinale1104/Flixster/README.md

 ### Notes

 Describe any challenges encountered while building the app.
 - I had some difficulty trying to implementing the shared element transition despite following the Codepath guide and the Android Developer documentation.
+However, I was able to figure out how to do this after spending some more time on it.
+- I was struggling a little bit when I was trying to add an overlay play icon on top of the poster.
+After watching a few Youtube tutorials, I was able to create my own drawable and put it on top of the poster using another ImageView.
+- I was unable to implement the rounded corners using Glide library for the posters without messing up my entire UI.
+Despite looking through the Glide documentation, CodePath guides and several StackOverflow issues, I could not figure it out.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing